talla-ui/talla-ui/llms-overview.md

 ## Web Handler Setup

-Options for the web handler are passed to `useWebContext()`, typically using a `ConfigOptions` callback function.
+Options for the web handler are passed to `useWebContext()`, using a callback function that receives and modifies defaults.

 ```typescript
 import { useWebContext } from "talla-ui";